wkumari/draft-vandergaast-edns-client-subnet/README.md

         time, a reply is cached.
 The reply, however, is tied to a particular network.
 If the address of the client matches any network in the cache, then the reply is returned from the cache.
-        Otherwise, another query is performed.
-If multiple results match, the one with the longest SCOPE NETMASK is chosen, as per common best-network match algorithms.